FireboltLegend/The-Lost-City-of-Atlantis/README.md

 **Game Objective:**
 Players dive into the underwater ruins of Atlantis.
 They must avoid underwater hazards, including different enemies at each level to succeed in their journey.

+**How to Play:**
+Download the “The Lost City of Atlantis.zip” file in the drive.
+In your file explorer, right-click on the zip file and extract all.
+Open the unzipped folder and double-click on the .exe file to launch the game.

 # 2. Menu Screen #

 The menu screen gives various options.
 These include: <br/>